brettchalupa/brettcodes/_posts/2016-12-11-test-driven-rspec-episode-01.md

 author: Brett Chalupa
 category: RSpec
 tags: Screencasts, Videos, Ruby
-description: A blog post introducing what Monoso is and what we do.
+description: A screencast introducing test driven development with RSpec using a simple class.
 ---

 The first episode of a series of screencasts on practicing Test Driven